 Faculty, graduate students, advanced undergraduates, and established independent scholars are eligible to apply.

 Applications are accepted on a rolling basis.
-To be considered, applicants must submit the following items in the form of a single pdf file attention Director of SCRC at firstname.lastname@example.org (please include as the email subject line "Carus Research Grant application").
+These should be submitted at least 3-months (6-months for international applicants) prior to the start of the research visit in order to allow for processing.
+To be considered, applicants must submit the following items in the form of a single pdf file attention Director of SCRC at email@example.com (please include as the email subject line "Carus Research Grant application").

 - Complete application form.

 - Statement of intent explaining proposed research, including scholarly significance and relevance to archival holdings (approximately 500 words).
 This should explain the special relevance of the archival work for your anticipated scholarly output (dissertation, journal article, book, etc.), the groundwork already laid in preparation, and a plan of use of time while at the archive.
 Please be as specific as possible when indicating the archival materials you wish to consult, such as by naming particular series or boxes.

 - Budget itemizing expenses for research materials and/or travel support (if applicable).

 - Letter of recommendation.
 This should be from a professional in your field who can attest to your special skills in your research area and the unique value of your project.
 Have it sent confidentially under separate cover.